w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 - E.g., do not always increase the size of the gun, but use the simplest working tools

+# Privacy

+Privacy hinders AI.
+Fairness is the only tools to safeguard people's privacy (GDPR).

+There is no technological solution to a problem that is political

+Companies have created AI governance.
+We need a common ground between technicians and humanistic people.
+You cannot use the same metric in any scenarios
+For a lot of companies AI means buying off the shelf products.

+Fairness and transparency about processes goes beyond GDPR (since GDPR is only about personal data).
+But if the task is only preparatory, that is not high risk, and many constraints can be dropped.
+For most companies, AI is not about developing but buying.

+# Social scoring

+# LLMs

+# Fairness and companies

+Is there a chief AI office?
+Fairness and explainability.
+Fairness is part of the development and whole lifecycle of the project.
+It is important to position wrt the AI act.

 # Papers

-1. Bias preservation in machine learning: the legality of fairness metrics under EU non-discrimination law
+1. Bias preservation in machine learning: the legality of fairness metrics under EU non-discrimination law.
-1. Why fairness cannot be automated: Bridging the gap between EU non-discrimination law and AI
+1. Why fairness cannot be automated: Bridging the gap between EU non-discrimination law and AI.
-1. Compatibility of Fairness Metrics with EU Non-Discrimination Laws: Demographic Parity & Conditional Demographic Disparity
+1. Compatibility of Fairness Metrics with EU Non-Discrimination Laws: Demographic Parity & Conditional Demographic Disparity.
+1. Distrust by design.
+    - Accountability: how can we deal with whose fault is?
+1. Holigarcs book.